Azure/azure-sdk-for-python/doc/deprecation_process.md

     ```md
     # Microsoft Azure SDK for Python

-    This package has been deprecated and will no longer be maintained after MM-DD-YYY.
-Upgrade to the replacement package, [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/), to continue receiving updates.
+    This package has been deprecated and will no longer be maintained after <EOLDate>.
+This package will only receive security fixes until <EOLDate>.
+To receive updates on new features and non-security bug fixes, upgrade to the replacement package, [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/).
 Refer to the migration guide (https://aka.ms/azsdk/python/migrate/my-new-package) for guidance on upgrading.
-Refer to our deprecation policy (https://azure.github.io/azure-sdk/policies_support.html) for more details.
     ```

-  - If a migration guide will not be provided:
+  - If a migration guide is not provided:

     ```md
     # Microsoft Azure SDK for Python

-    This package has been deprecated and will no longer be maintained after MM-DD-YYY.
-Upgrade to the replacement package, [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/), to continue receiving updates.
+    This package has been deprecated and will no longer be maintained after <EOLDate>.
+This package will only receive security fixes until <EOLDate>.
+To receive updates on new features and non-security bug fixes, upgrade to the replacement package, [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/).
     ```

   - If a replacement package does not exist: